Storytelling

 This applies to written thought leadership content too.
 Over the years, I’ve realized that the most impactful posts I’ve written for The Content Strategist address what we’re doing wrong in content marketing and how to do better.
 They often detail how we’ve messed up in the past and learned from our mistakes, like this piece on how gated content can sabotage your marketing program.

-Don’t be afraid to talk about how you—and your industry—has come up short and where you need to go.
+Don’t be afraid to talk about how you—and your industry—have come up short and where you need to go.
+Talk about what you’re currently working on.
 Use personal anecdotes to keep people hooked.
 That’s the key to a story that sticks in your audience’s minds.

 The same basis applies to case studies.
 Tell the story of where your customer started and depict the gap between the current situation and ideal state.
 Tell the story of the challenges they overcame, and don’t just default to a PDF.